xsf/xmpp.org/content/blog/fosdem-podcast-florian-jensen-2.md

 ---
-title: FOSDEM podcast: Florian Jensen
+title: "FOSDEM podcast: Florian Jensen"
-date: 2010-06-09 12:00
+date: 2010-06-09
 author: Nyco
-blog_id: blog
-category: FOSDEM
+categories: ["FOSDEM"]
+aliases:
+    - "/2010/06/fosdem-podcast-florian-jensen"
 ---

 This is the third in a series of podcasts made at FOSDEM in Brussels, Belgium.